Results 1 - 10 from 21 for bog cotton in 0.505 sec.

 A Sense of Place (Do or Die)

 In wetter places, cross-leaved heath, bog mosses, cotton grass, bog asphodel and marsh violet grow.
-Pasture, which was originally carved out of the heather, supports heath speedwell and bedstraw and mountain pansy.
-There are hay meadows with yellow rattle and common spotted orchid, oak ...
+Pasture, which was originally carved out of the heather ...

 www.eco-action.org